 - Fast and easy integrations with third-party solutions.

 - Coding skills or technical assistance are needed.

-- Currently, only a handful of themes is available.
+- Currently, only a handful of themes are available.

 - In some cases, some “common” functionality may require custom development.

 This platform doesn’t provide any support in a traditional sense, but still, you can find a forum and tons of useful documentation on the web.
-Plus, there’s a Ruby on Rails community which maintains Spree, making it stable, multifunctional and free.
+Plus, there’s a Ruby on Rails community that maintains Spree, making it stable, multifunctional, and free.

 Again, Spree is free to download.
 However, users pay monthly fees for several features, hosting, security, and a merchant account among others.

 Founded in 2006 by Tobias Lütke (CEO of the Year in Canada), Scott Lake and Daniel Weinand, it was initially a piece of software based on earlier software written for their online snowboard store.
 Shopify employs its own programming language – Liquid (which is a Ruby-based template language used in conjunction with HTML and CSS).
 The company reports that it has more than 377,500 merchants using the platform, with a total gross merchandise volume exceeding $15 billion.
 Some of their most notable customers include General Electric, Amnesty International, Tesla Motors, and more.

 “We interviewed a bunch of architects, looking for someone both open to our ideas and a close working relationship but committed to modern and green design that was warm and family-oriented,” says Fiona McKean, Tobias Lütke’s wife witnessing the company’s beginnings and vision.

 - A massive library of apps (over 1500 units) in their marketplace.